ChuaJoshua/AET-SWE_ChuaJoshua/README.md

 # Web App Navigation
 1. Navigate to [http://localhost:3000] where you will be at the Lobby Screen
-2. Key a desired room number 2 join, share this room number with your friends for them to join your room
+2. Key a desired room number to join, share this room number with your friends for them to join your room
-3. Click the button to join a Session and wait for your friend
+3. Click the button to join a Session and wait for your friend to join
-4. From there you can start playing the game
+4. From there, you can start playing the game

 # Walkthrough Video
 Youtube Link: [https://youtu.be/6-m30IVLt78]